Home » Symptoms » Dog Symptoms A-Z » Claw Worn down on one Forelimb

 Basics and possible causes

 One of the most common causes of unilateral claw wear is uneven weight distribution on the paws.
 This can be caused by an orthopedic condition such as arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
 There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis., hip dysplasiaDysplasia is an abnormal development or growth of cells, tissues, or organs.
 It can be a precursor to cancer, but does not necessarily lead to cancer.
 Dysplasia can occur in various parts of the body, including the cervix and hip., or an injury that forces the dog to distribute its weight unevenly.
-Dogs may also show uneven wear of their claws if they suffer from a neurological condition that affects their coordination of movement.
+Dogs may also show uneven wear of their claws if they suffer from a neurological condition that impairs their movement coordination.

 Typical accompanying symptoms